Expanding Small-Scale Datasets with Guided Imagination: More Preliminary Studies

-We report the visualization in Figure~\ref{fig_change_of_latent_feature}.
-The added pixel-level noise changes the token-level latent feature distribution more significantly than RandAugment (cf. Figure~\ref{fig_change_of_latent_feature}(a)), but it only slightly changes the channel-level latent feature distribution (cf. Figure~\ref{fig_change_of_latent_feature}(b)).
+Figure~\ref{fig_change_of_latent_feature} shows the visualization of this latent feature distribution change.
+The added pixel-level noise changes the token-level latent feature distribution more significantly than RandAugment (cf. Figure~\ref{fig_change_of_latent_feature}(a)).
+However, it only slightly changes the channel-level latent feature distribution (cf. Figure~\ref{fig_change_of_latent_feature}(b)).
 This implies that pixel-level noise mainly alters the content of images but slightly changes their styles, whereas RandAugment mainly influences the style of images while maintaining their content semantics.
 In light of this observation and the effectiveness of RandAugment, we are motivated to disentangle latent features into the two dimensions, and particularly conduct channel-level noise to optimize the latent features in our method.
-As shown in Figure~\ref{fig_change_of_latent_feature}, the newly explored channel-level noise variation varies the channel-level latent feature more significantly than the token-level latent feature, and thus can diversify the style of images while maintaining the integrity of image content.
-This innovation enables the explored MAE expansion strategy to generate more informative samples compared to pixel-level noise variation (cf. Figure~\ref{Visualization_mae_appendix}(d) vs Figure~\ref{Visualization_mae_appendix}(e)), leading to more effective dataset expansion, as shown in Figure~\ref{fig_mae_noise} in the main paper.
+As shown in Figure~\ref{fig_change_of_latent_feature}, the newly explored channel-level noise variation varies the channel-level latent feature more significantly than the token-level latent feature.
+It thus can diversify the style of images while maintaining the integrity of image content.
+This innovation enables the explored MAE expansion strategy to generate more informative samples compared to pixel-level noise variation (cf. Figure~\ref{Visualization_mae_appendix}(d) vs. Figure~\ref{Visualization_mae_appendix}(e)), leading to more effective dataset expansion, as shown in Figure~\ref{fig_mae_noise}.
+In light of this finding, we also conduct channel-level noise variation for GIF-SD.